edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-01-17-online-sexual-harassment-training.md

 ---
-title: Rethinking Online Sexual Harassment Training After &num;MeToo
+title: "Rethinking Online Sexual Harassment Training After #MeToo"
 permalink: /blog/online-sexual-harassment-training/
-author: { name: Holly Curtis, President and Founder of The People Perspective, LLC }
 image: blog/2018-01-17-online-sexual-harassment-training.jpg
 excerpt: Effective online sexual harassment training means more than sitting employees in front of a screen and saying, “Don’t do it.”
 Here's how to make it effective.

+author: {
+  name: "Holly Curtis",
+  title:  "President and Founder of [The People Perspective, LLC](http://www.thepeopleperspective.com)",
+  image: "blog/2018-01-18-holly-curtis.jpg",
+  bio: "Holly Curtis is a recognized executive business leader who provides senior-level human resource and organizational development consulting services in support of each organization's unique business circumstances.
+She has held HR leadership roles with a wide variety of organizations, from entrepreneurial start-ups to global industry giants."
+}
 ---
 The recent deluge of sexual harassment allegations getting public attention across a wide variety of industries in the U.S. is shining a spotlight on employer responsibility.
 Many organizations have responded by increasing their offering of sexual harassment trainings, a good first step.
 But what will ensure the effectiveness of online sexual harassment training after the #MeToo movement?